cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 #### Change the default name of your Pi in netatalk

-When you mount the pi on MacOS, it will mount as 'Home Directory' and the space ' ' will cause problems.
+When you mount the pi on MacOS, it will mount as 'Home Directory' and the space in 'Home Directory' will cause problems.
 Change the name to something like 'pi3'.

 See [this blog post][afpmountpoint] to change the name of the mount point from 'Home Directory'.